akaalias/algorand-ballet/README.md

 # Algorand Ballet
 [![Relationships](https://github.com/akaalias/algorand-ballet/blob/main/images/relationships-ui.png?raw=true)](https://akaalias.github.io/algorand-ballet/)

-Oh, hi there!
-Alexis here.
+## Oh, hi there!

+My name is Alexis, I am a product manager, developer and Algorand enthusiast.

 I wanted to share a research project I've been working on with you.

 Ballet is an interactive web application that gives you a glimpse into a wallet's "personality" based on their past trackrecord with other wallets, ASAs and Applications.

+## Your Benefits
 **Your personal benefit** is that this kind of qualitative "smell-test" gives you an extra data-point to make your best-informed decision _before_ interacting with an untrusted wallet.

 **The benefit to the ecosystem** is that it gives us a way to have "more eyes on the sidewalk"[1] in an effort to make Algorand a safe place for its inhabitants and visitors alike.
 Just like the eyes of neighbors, shop-keepers and even visitors keep a sidewalk safe by simply watching.